-- The EpiPen Auto-Injector is a disposable drug delivery system with a spring activated concealed needle. - EpiPen Auto-Injector is designed to deliver a single dose of epinephrine 0.3 mg - > EpiPen Jr. Auto-Injector is designed to deliver a single dose of epinephrine 0.15 mg - EpiPen is stable at room temperature until the marked expiration date.
-It should not be refrigerated or exposed to extreme heat or direct light.
-The solution should be clear and colourless as observed through the viewing window of the unit.

-Procedure for Administration of EpiPen

-Assuring that a primary survey, history and physical exam have indicated the patient meets the Anaphylaxis Medical Directive, the Firefighter will immediately:

-- Confirm no allergies to epinephrine.
+Intro Epi Pen Referece Cardiac / Circula.
+The EpiPen Auto-Injector is a disposable drug delivery system with a spring activat concealed needle.
+EpiPen Auto-Injector is designed to deliver a single dose of epinephrine 0.3 mg EpiPen Jr. Auto-Injector is designed to deliver a single dose of epinephrine 0.15 mg EpiPen is stable at room temperature until the marked expiration date.
+It should not refrigerated or exposed to extreme heat or direct light.
+The solution should be clear a Airway / Breathing colourless as observed through the viewing window of the unit.
+Procedure for Administration of EpiPen Assuring that a primary survey, history and physical exam have indicated the patient meets the Anaphylaxis Medical Directive, the Firefighter will immediately: LOC Confirm no altergies to epinephrine.
 Expose the lateral thigh where the injection is to be given.
 If removal of clothing is likely to result in a delay of more than a few seconds, apply the injector over the clothing.
-EpiPen will work through clothing. - Remove the EpiPen from the case. - Check the EpiPen label for the drug dosage and expiry date.
-Have a partner verify this information. - · Activate the EpiPen by removing the blue safety cap.
-Never put fingers over the orange tip. - Hold the EpiPen with the orange tip against the outer, fleshy aspect of the thigh, and apply moderate pressure to release the spring activated plunger.
-This pushes the concealed needle into the thigh muscle and expels the dose of epinephrine. - .
-Hold the unit in place for three seconds after the unit activates. - Document the time of the procedure, the name of the drug, the site used and the patient's response. - .
+EpiPen will work through clothing.
+Remove the EpiPen from the case.
+Cherk the EpiPen for the drug decage and evolute the Have a potter write this Medical Refer.
+Check the EpiPen label for the drug dosage and expiry date.
+Have a partner verify this information.
+Activate the EpiPen by removing the blue safety cap.
+Never put fingers over the orange tip.
+Hold the EpiPen with the orange tip against the outer, fleshy aspect of the thigh, and apply moderate pressure to release the spring activated plunger.
+This pushes the concealed needle into the thigh muscle and expels the dose of epinephrine.
+Hold the unit in place for three seconds after the unit activates.
+Document the time of the procedure, the name of the drug, the site used and the patient's Contact response.
 Take pulse and respirations every 5 minutes.
-Monitor and manage ABC's as required. - If there is no improvement in the patient's condition within 5 minutes of the last administration, providing the criteria of the Anaphylaxis Medical Directive are met, follow the steps previously outlined and administer another dose if available.
-A fireflighter may administer a maximum of 2 doses of epinephrine regardless of doses administered prior to fireflighter contact. - Safely dispose of the needle in sharps container.
+Monitor and manage ABC's as required.
+If there is no improvement in the patient's condition within 5 minutes of the last administration, providing the criteria of the Anaphylaxis Medical Directive are met, follow the steps previously outlined and administer another dose if available.
+A firrefighter may administer a maximum of 2 doses of epinephrine regardless of doses administered prior to firefighter contact Safely dispose of the needle in sharps container.
 DO NOT RECAP.
 Remember, it is the responsibility of the person who gave the EpiPen to safely dispose of the sharp.
 "Blue to the Sky.
 Orange to the thigh."
+STEP1 STEP2 STEP2 Crange to the thigh.
+64 of 122 33 References- EPI Pen